Unity-Technologies/MeshSyncDCCPlugins/Documentation~/en/Installation.md

     ~/Library/ApplicationSupport/Blender/2.83/scripts/addons/MeshSyncClientBlender
     ```

 ## Metasequoia

-1. Locate the appropriate zip file for Metasequoia from the folder under `Packages/MeshSync DCC Plugins/Editor/Plugins~`
+1. Open `Packages/MeshSync DCC Plugins/Editor/Plugins~` folder using a file explorer
-   using a file explorer and uncompress the zip file.
+   and uncompress the appropriate zip file for Metasequoia.
 1. Start Metasequoia.
 1. Go to Help -> About Plug-ins, and click "Install" at the lower left of the Plug-win window.
 1. Select the plugin file from the extracted zip file that corresponds to the version of Metasequoia.